Thank you for signing up to . You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 Made in Chelsea's Louise Thompson has made a heartbreaking Instagram tribute to her fiancé Ryan Libbey following the traumatic birth of their son.

-Calling it the “hardest year of my life by miles”, Louise candidly told her followers how Ryan supported her after she nearly died giving birth to their “miracle” newborn baby, Leo-Hunter Libbey.
+Calling it the "hardest year of my life by miles", Louise candidly told her followers how Ryan supported her after she nearly died giving birth to their "miracle" newborn baby (opens in new tab), Leo-Hunter Libbey.

-After recalling how she “danced with death twice” in an earlier post, the reality star detailed the extra care she needed after spending a month in hospital following serious labour complications.
+After recalling how she "danced with death twice" in an earlier post (opens in new tab), the reality star detailed the extra care she needed after spending a month in hospital following serious labour complications.

 In a post to mark the countdown to 2022, Louise thanked Ryan for everything he'd done - including calling ambulances, waiting outside operating theatres for hours, sleeping on the hospital floor and bringing up their son as a "single parent" for the first month of his young life.

 "He has had to witness things that no partner should ever have to," Louise wrote in the caption of the picture gallery.

 "He has called ambulances.
 He has been inside (and outside) operating theatres for hours.
 He has had to bring up our son as a single parent for the first month+ of his life.
 He has slept on the hard floor of the hospital for a week.
 (I didn’t realise that he would sneak off to the chapel in the middle of the night to pray)… and that’s before things even got bad."

 She said Ryan then "had to come home and organise the entire house whilst looking after a newborn because it was still pretty much a building site."